 Bio

-Brooklyn-based visual artist and composer Dana Lyn has performed with Tony Award-winning songwriters Stew and Heidi Rodewald, actor-directors Ethan Hawke and Vincent D’Onofrio, 2017 MacArthur Fellow Taylor Mac, D’Angelo, Bruce Springsteen, Natalie Merchant, and Irish poet Louis de Paor, among others.
-She has received commissions from Brooklyn Rider, the National Arts Council of Ireland, the Apple Hill String Quartet, violinist Johnny Gandelsman, violist Nicholas Cords, A Far Cry, Palaver Strings, and the New Orchestra of Washington.
-Her theater credits include the Public Theater’s production of Hamlet (Shakespeare in the Park, 2008); The Cherry Orchard and The Winter’s Tale (The Bridge Project at BAM, 2009), Clive, (The New Group, 2013); Family Album (Oregon Shakespeare Festival, 2014).
-She currently plays in the band of the Tony and Grammy Award-winning musical, Hadestown.
+August 21, 2015Brooklyn-based multi-instrumentalist and composer Dana Lyn has collaborated and performed with Tony Award-winning songwriters Stew and Heidi Rodewald, actor-directors Ethan Hawke and Vincent D’Onofrio, performance artist Taylor Mac, Heather Christian, avant cellist Hank Roberts, D’Angelo, Bruce Springsteen, Natalie Merchant, and Irish poet Louis de Paor, among others.
+She has received commissions from Brooklyn Rider, the National Arts Council of Ireland, the Apple Hill String Quartet, violinist Johnny Gandelsman, violist Nicholas Cords, A Far Cry, and Palaver Strings.
+She currently plays in the band of the Tony and Grammy Award-winning musical, Hadestown and with The Great Yes, The Great No, by William Kentridge.